040code/040code/_posts/2018-08-08-brew-some-code.md

 After that they can install gits with `brew install gits`

-## I want it to be available without having to tap into someone's tap
+## I do not want to tap into someone's tap

-You can also put the Formula directly into the [homebrew-core](https://github.com/Homebrew/homebrew-core) so people don't need to tap into someones private tap.
+To even raise the level of trust of the script / tool and install convenience, you can also put the Formula directly into the [homebrew-core](https://github.com/Homebrew/homebrew-core).
+Now people don't need to tap into someones private tap.
 This will require some extra steps, like adding tests.

 Brew has a way to test your formula by doing: `brew audit --new-formula gits`